ibm-cloud-docs/vmwaresolutions/services/standalone_orderingserviceinstances.md

    {{site.data.content.note-orderinginstance-resource-group}}

 4. Specify a new on-premises instance name, or use the default one **hcx-_xx_** where _xx_ represents two randomly generated alphabetic characters.
-5. Click the link or links of the terms and third-party service agreements that apply to your order.
-Ensure that you agree with these terms before you order the license.
+5. Click the link or links of the license agreements that apply to your order and ensure that you agree with them before you order the license.
 6. Click **Add to estimate** or **Create**.

 ## Results